grotius-cnc/debian_distro_live_build_post_tweaking/create-mint-rt.md

 	/boot/loopback.cfg file and edited to current kernel.
 	/boot/grub.cfg file and edited to current kernel.

+#### Second attempt failed.

+Edited the

+	/isolinux/isolinux.cfg file and edited to current kernel.

 #### Todo :
 When this is succesfully booted in rt kernel, we can delete sources in /home/rtlinux to free space.